Octo8080X/fresh-session/README.md

     session.flash("success");
     // Session Key Rotation only kv store and redis store.
-    // Is not work in cookie store. session.keyRotate();
+    // Is not work in cookie store.

+    // Rotate the session key.
+Only supported by the kv store and redis store, not the cookie store.
+    // If using the session for authentication, with a kv or redis store, it is recommended to rotate the key at login to prevent session fixation attack.
+    // The cookie store is immune from this issue. session.keyRotate();

     return ctx.render({